I was just looking for something and it's not there.

 Here we are.

-Men's Health Magazine posted a story this morning on their website and immediately pulled it down.
+Men's Health Magazine posted a story this morning on their website and immediately pulled it down, but some people grabbed a screenshot of it before they pulled it down.

-It was written by a woman.
+It was entitled, the secret to talking sports with any woman was written by a woman.

-The reason, and it was written by a woman, the reason why women, quote, don't share your passion for sports, the story said, is they need storylines, and they can't see storyline watching a game.
+The reason, and it was written by a woman, the reason why women, quote, don't share your passion for sports, the story said, is they need storylines and they can't see storyline watching a game.

 You have, if you're the man and you want to watch a game with a woman and you want her to care about it, you have to give her the storyline or she won't be able to follow it.

-After yanking the offending article, the magazine, Men's Health, apologized on Twitter, saying the piece was not meant to suggest that women are in any way inferior to men, and that they had missed the mark.
+After yanking the offending article, the magazine, Men's Health, apologized on Twitter, saying the piece was not meant to suggest that women are in any way inferior to men and that they had missed the mark.

 I wish I could remember the name of a guy who wrote a book.

-This is ten years ago now.
+This is 10 years ago now.

 This is why I don't remember it.